 The topic of non-binary gender results in an enthralling discussion.
 Please find enclosed the original copy of the notes I took in class just for you, to be reviewed at your leisure.

-Proud of the snarky, if somewhat humorous tone of his letter, Sirius retreats to the library to duplicate the lecture's notes in order to have his own copy.
+Proud of his snark, Sirius retreats to the library to photocopy the lecture's notes for himself.
 The next day, he removes himself to hand them to Remus, but the haughty sweater-wearing git is nowhere to be found.

 In fact, Sirius does not see Remus for next two and a half weeks as the weather develops into a perpetual cloud of overhanging rain and blistering wind.
 He begins to think he has dreamt this whole Remus Lupin dilemma and has been taking twice the amount of notes for no reason at all.